 About

 Hello.
-I'm a designer, illustrator & creative director on a mission to protect biodiversity on this magical blue marble we call home.
+I'm an environmental artist, designer & illustrator on a mission to protect biodiversity on this magical blue marble we call home.

-When I’m not working in the studio, you can find me surfing or tending to the veg patch - my favourite places to slow down and connect with the land and sea.
+Outside my creative work, you'll usually find me tending to the veg patch — my favourite place to slow down and reconnect with the rhythms of the seasons.

 I love taking on creative challenges, big and small.
 If you’d like to chat about a project, please get in touch: